crocs-muni/Edu-hoc/Bare-Arduino-Project/Arduino-Makefile/arduino-mk-vars.md

 Options to pass to `avrdude`.

-Defaults to `-q -V -D` (quiet, don't verify, don't auto-erase).
+Defaults to `-q -V` (quiet, don't verify).
 User values are not *ANDed* to the defaults, you have to set each option you require.

 **Example:**